-If you are diabetic or not, it is recommended that you exercise regularly so that you can maintain a healthy blood glucose level.
+If you have diabetes or not, it is recommended that you exercise regularly to maintain a healthy blood glucose level.

 Your doctor can advise you to adopt a healthy diet plan to avoid the risk of a meal after a meal.

-Your diet plan may include reducing your alcohol consumption, carbohydrate intake and the inclusion of whole grains, fruits and vegetables in your diet.
-Because postprandial hyperglycemia occurs after meals, it is important that you consume the correct types and amounts of carbohydrates.
+Your diet plan may include reducing your alcohol consumption, carbohydrate intake, and the inclusion of whole grains, fruits, and vegetables in your diet.
+Because postprandial hyperglycemia occurs after meals, you must consume the correct types and amounts of carbohydrates.